-Shift Space is a publication exploring new media landscapes and spotlighting the
+Shift Space Shift Space is a publication exploring new media landscapes and spotlighting

 Rahel Aima is an art critic, writer, and editor based between Brooklyn and Dubai.
 She is currently an associate editor at Momus and was formerly the founding Editor-in-Chief of THE STATE, in addition to previous positions with Art Review Asia, The New Inquiry, Ibraaz, Brownbook, and Guernica.
 Her writing has appeared in 4Columns, Artforum, Art in America, ArtNews, Mousse, and The New Republic, among many others, and she has been profiled in Elle India and New York Magazine.
 Aima received a 2018 Andy Warhol Foundation Arts Writers Grant in Short-Form Writing.